Furlough and the Events Industry: Part 2

 Changes implemented from June:

-Rishi Sunak announced that the Self-Employment Income Support Scheme will be extended – with those eligible able to claim a second and final grant capped at £6,570.
+Rishi Sunak announced the extension of the Self-Employment Income Support Scheme, allowing eligible individuals to claim a second and final grant, capped at £6,570.
 Those eligible under the Self-Employment Income Support Scheme (SEISS) (which has so far seen 2.3 million claims worth £6.8 billion) will be able to claim a second and final grant in August.
 The grant will be worth 70% of their average monthly trading profits, paid out in a single instalment covering three months’ worth of profits, and capped at £6,570 in total.

 June Changes In a Nutshell